Health Education Toolkit

 A message from our health educators:

 Welcome to the Snohomish County Health Education Toolkit!
-This is designed to support educators in delivering engaging and effective health classes.

 Health education plays a critical role in nurturing students' physical, mental, emotional, and social well-being during formative years.
 As educators, you are vital in shaping students' attitudes and behaviors towards health and wellness.
+This toolkit aims to equip you with the knowledge and resources needed to facilitate meaningful discussions, encourage healthy habits, and empower students to make informed decisions.

 HOW TO USE THIS TOOLKIT